 Charcoal drawings stand on their own as an independent artistic genre but the medium is also used in a supporting role to establish the under-drawing for oil or acrylic paintings.

 I was trained by the extremely talented Elizabeth Gunter at Stellenbosch University on the medium of charcoal.

-I am sure you know that at Uni (University) nobody gets spoon fed or receives step-by-step directions.
-Instead, you get tossed into the deep end and once you wash ashore you pray that the art gods take pity on you and grades your work with a pass.
+I am sure you know that at Uni (University) nobody gets spoon-fed or receives step-by-step directions.
+Instead, you get tossed into the deep end and once you wash ashore you pray that the art gods take pity on you and grade your work with a pass.

 Quality charcoal and materials are vital for excellent sketches.
 Below is my list of the usual suspects when I approach my sketches.

 Willow Charcoal / Vine Charcoal / Raw Charcoal

 These are often referred to as ‘vine charcoal’ and are usually made from charred twigs of willow wood.
 ‘Vine charcoal’ comes in various thicknesses and densities, hard, medium and soft, which offer the artist a range of dark tones.
 It is a brittle medium that produces a dark velvety line that smudges easily, making it ideal for shading techniques.